"Yes, it is." said Tammy.

 "Yep, all the way."

-At least I had some underwater experience from fishing but still, we didn’t go that far down, and definitely not bottom-of-the-island far down.
+At least I had some underwater experience from fishing but still, we didn't go that far down, and definitely not bottom-of-an-island far down.

-I put on my water suit and mask and jumped in the luke-warm water.
+I put on my water suit and mask and jumped into the luke-warm water.
 Rei, Kiko, and Lone joined me soon after.

 "I didn't know this could go under water."
 I said in awe.

-Lone responded through her mask, “It can but you can’t leave it once you’re underwater or else you’ll flood the ship.” she continued to explain, “These suits and masks are made to withstand the underwater pressure and allow us to breath in the whole other world down here.”
+Lone responded through her mask, "It can but you can't leave it once you're underwater or else you'll flood the ship."
+She continued to explain as we decended, "These suits and masks are made to withstand the underwater pressure and allow us to breath in the whole other world down here."

 Lone turned to me, "It's amazing isn't it?"